RHEcosystemAppEng/RAG-Blueprint/README.md

 - Two GPU nodes, one for vLLM and the other for Safety Model(A10 nodes)
 - The label - you can have any label on the node and pass it as part of the parameter to the deploy script.
 Please refer `deploy.sh`.
 - Helm is installed
-- A valid **Hugging Face Token**.
-- Access to meta-llama/Llama-3.2-3B-Instruct model

 ## Modelcars
 We deploy models using modelcars.
-In order to build modelcars for specific models, we may use modelcars/Containerfile as follows:
+To build modelcars for specific models, a valid Hugging Face token is needed and used with `modelcars/Containerfile` as follows:

 ```bash
 podman build modelcars --build-arg=HF_TOKEN=${HF_TOKEN} --build-arg=MODEL_ID=meta-llama/Llama-3.2-3B-Instruct -t quay.io/username/modelcars:llama-3.2-3b-instruct
 podman push quay.io/username/modelcars:llama-3.2-3b-instruct
 ```

+Modelcars for `llama-3.2-3b-instruct` and `llama-guard-3-8b` have already been built and will be used by default when deploying using the steps described below.

 ## Pre-deployment Steps
 In case you have a fresh cluster -